Ex-leader Shinzo Abe fatally shot in shock Japan attack

-NARA, Japan (AP) — Japan's NHK television says former Prime Minister Shinzo Abe has died after being shot during a campaign speech.
+NARA, Japan (AP) — Former Prime Minister Shinzo Abe was assassinated Friday on a street in western Japan by a gunman who opened fire on him from behind as he delivered a campaign speech — an attack that stunned the nation that has some of the strictest gun control laws anywhere.

-Abe was shot from behind minutes after he started his speech Friday in Nara in western Japan.
-He was airlifted to a hospital for emergency treatment but was not breathing and his heart had stopped.
-He was pronounced dead later at the hospital.
+The 67-year-old Abe, who was Japan's longest-serving leader when he resigned in 2020, collapsed bleeding and was airlifted to a nearby hospital in Nara, although he was not breathing and his heart had stopped.
+He was later pronounced dead after receiving massive blood transfusions, officials said.

-The 67-year-old Abe was Japan's longest-serving leader before stepping down for health reasons in 2020.
+Nara Medical University emergency department chief Hidetada Fukushima said Abe suffered major damage to his heart, along with two neck wounds that damaged an artery.
+He never regained his vital signs, Fukushima said.

-Police arrested the suspected gunman at the scene of the attack, which shocked people in a country known as one of the world's safest.
+Prefectural police in Nara arrested the suspected gunman at the scene of the attack and identified him as Tetsuya Yamagami, 41, a former member of Japan's navy.
+Broadcaster NHK reported that he said he wanted to kill Abe because he had complaints about him unrelated to politics.

-Abe, 67, who was Japan's longest-serving leader before stepping down in 2020, was in cardio and pulmonary arrest as he was airlifted to the hospital, local fire department official Makoto Morimoto said.

-Public broadcaster NHK aired a dramatic video of Abe giving a speech outside a train station in the western city of Nara.
-He is standing, dressed in a navy blue suit, raising his fist, when two gunshots are heard.
-The video then shows Abe collapsed on the street, with security guards running toward him.
-He holds his chest, his shirt smeared with blood.
+Dramatic video from NHK showed Abe standing and giving a speech outside a train station in Nara ahead of Sunday's parliamentary election.
+As he raised his fist to make a point, two gunshots rang out, and he collapsed holding his chest, his shirt smeared with blood as security guards run toward him.

-In the next moment, security guards leap on top of a man in gray shirt who lies face down on the pavement.
-A double-barreled device that appeared to be a handmade gun is seen on the ground.
+Guards leapt onto the gunman, who was face down on the pavement.
+A double-barreled device that appeared to be a handmade gun was seen on the ground.

-Nara prefectural police confirmed the arrest of Tetsuya Yamagami, 41, on suspicion of attempted murder.
-NHK reported that the suspect served in the Maritime Self-Defense Force for three years in the 2000s.

-Other videos from the scene showed campaign officials surrounding Abe.
-The former leader is still highly influential in the governing Liberal Democratic Party and heads its largest faction, Seiwakai.
-Elections for Japan's upper house, the less powerful chamber of its parliament, are Sunday.
+Prime Minister Fumio Kishida and his Cabinet ministers hastily returned to Tokyo from campaign events around the country after the shooting, which he called "dastardly and barbaric."
+He pledged that the election, which chooses members for Japan's less-powerful upper house of parliament, would go on as planned.

-"I use the harshest words to condemn (the act)," Kishida said as he struggled to control his emotions.
+"I use the harshest words to condemn (the act)," Kishida said, struggling to control his emotions.
 He said the government planned to review the security situation, but added that Abe had the highest protection.

+Even though he was out of office, Abe was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai.

 When he resigned as prime minister, Abe said he had a recurrence of the ulcerative colitis he'd had since he was a teenager.